katnaps/nixos-base/README.md

 /dev/sda1           xxxxxxx     xxxxxx  xxxxxxxxx     931.1G    Linux filesystem
 ```

+### Don't worry about creating a swap partition
+since a swap partition is permanent and harder to resize in the in the future.
-### Don't worry about creating a swap partition this repo's configuration.nix will create a swapFile which is much easier to change later in the future.
+This repo's contains a configuration.nix that will create a swapFile which is much easier to change later in the future.

 ## Partition structure
 ```